With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreRiverbend Community Mental Health Inc Twitchell House is a mental health treatment clinic in Merrimack County, New Hampshire, located at 111 Pleasant Street, 3301 zip code.
+Learn MoreRiverbend Community Mental Health Inc Twitchell House is one of mental health facilities in Merrimack County, New Hampshire, located at 111 Pleasant Street, 3301 zip code.
 Riverbend Community Mental Health Inc Twitchell House provides residential treatment.
 Riverbend Community Mental Health Inc Twitchell House provides psychotropic medication to seniors 65 or older, young adults and adults.
 Riverbend Community Mental Health Inc Twitchell House also supports people with serious mental illness.
-Additional services provided by Riverbend Community Mental Health Inc Twitchell House consist of supported housing, illness management and recovery and psychosocial rehabilitation services.
+Additional services provided at Riverbend Community Mental Health Inc Twitchell House include illness management and recovery, integrated primary care services and psychosocial rehabilitation services.

-Learn MorePine Haven Boys Center is a mental health clinic in Merrimack County, NH, located at 133 River Road, 3275 zip code.
+Learn MorePine Haven Boys Center is a mental health facility in Merrimack County, NH, located at 133 River Road in the 3275 zip code.
 Pine Haven Boys Center provides residential treatment.
-Pine Haven Boys Center offers individual psychotherapy, group therapy and trauma therapy to children / adolescents.
+Pine Haven Boys Center provides trauma therapy, cognitive behavioral therapy and couples/family therapy to children / adolescents.
 Pine Haven Boys Center also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
-More services at Pine Haven Boys Center include family psychoeducation, case management and education services.
+Additional services offered by Pine Haven Boys Center consist of education services, case management and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.